 Want to know more about prerequisites, coursework and degree requirements for your program?
 Check out sample degree plans:

-- Bachelor of Arts or Bachelor of Science in mass media
+- Bachelor of Arts or Bachelor of Science in mass communication

 - Minor in mass media